darwino/darwino-documentation/Developer Guide/Darwino DB API.md

 If, on the other hand, the application is expecting a lower level of the database, it will fail.
 The application will not be able to update the database because it won’t know how.
 In AppDatabaseDef.java, the loadDatabase method does the job of checking the version number and returning either null or a handle to the open database.
 If the runtime itself has been updated,  the “tableVersion” in the database definition come into play.
 It is not managed by the application; it is managed by the runtime.
 Domino developers can think of it as the ODS.
- - _doc: The docmuent table
+ - _doc: The document table
 	- docid – autogenerated key value.
 This is dependent on the database and on the instance in the database. instanceid – identifies the instance within the database that “contains” this document
 	- storied – along with the docid and instanceid, define the unique primary key of a document.